 Here comes RegTech — a new field in technology that ensures that companies, especially tech firms, act in accordance with implemented government rules and regulations.

-The first time we came across the term RegTech was when our team was developing Clear Minds – an investment platform that acts like a digital adviser for people who are willing to make a profitable investment for the long run.
+The first time we came across the term RegTech was when our team was deliverin Python development services to Clear Minds – an investment platform that acts like a digital adviser for people who are willing to make a profitable investment for the long run.
 During the final stages of development, in May 2018, the GDPR came out.

 If you’re lucky enough to have never dealt with GDPR, I will briefly summarize what it is.
 It’s a regulation created by the EU that forces companies that work with customers’ personal data – in our case, tech companies – to protect their customers’ data.
 Namely, they cannot disclose it to third parties, and must even delete it if a customer asks them to.
 GDPR is the reason why your email boxes were recently bombarded with new Terms & Conditions and Privacy Policies of all the services you were using or subscribed to.